Man Up | Ep. 88 • March 15, 2016

 You do not want them revolting or rebelling, like what happened to Europe, you don’t want that to happen.
 You want them just dumb and obedient, right?
 That’s not Asian values.
 Unless you identify Asia with peasants.
 Maybe you can make that equation but you’d have to argue that.
 Because what is taught in the works of Confucius, the analects and the Confucians is not that at all.

 In fact, one of my heroes is Wang Yangming and one of the most prominent, most famous new Confucian philosophers and he was a military general who put down very violent rebellions in the Ming Dynasty.
-He never played it safe and did not give a fuck to please the people.
+He never played it safe and did not give a fuck about pleasing people.
 You can read the things he says in his works and he just tells it like it is.
-One of his doctrines is unity, knowledge and action.
+One of his doctrines is the unity of knowledge and action.

-And it’s a really great one that I instill thereto.
-In fact, one of my first academic article was on unity, knowledge and action.
+And it’s a really great one that I still adhere to.
+In fact, one of my first academic article was on the unity of knowledge and action.
 And not standing up for yourself, are you kidding me?
 These guys are so assertive, they’re leaders.
 They follow through.
 They get shit done.
 They are leaders and take responsibility.
 They stand out, they innovate.
 Those are the values of the elite.
 Everywhere around the world.
 In order to be elite, you have to do those things.
 You have to be those people.
 In order to be elite you have to be a leader.

-The bullshit that you’ve learned in society especially in Singapore Government wants to keep you not rebelling.
-One of those things that was told in NUS was the campus was designed in the old days like the old parts of the campus that students could not gather.
+The bullshit that you’ve learned from society especially in Singapore and the government wants to keep you not rebelling.
+One of those things that was told that NUS is that the campus was designed in the old days like the old parts of the campus so that students could not gather.
 Basically they were afraid of communist back then.
 So communists were large students… students driven in that part of the world.

 So they didn’t want them to gather and have them big rallies, overthrow their government and so on.
 It’s totally understandable and I get it.
 They wanted they don’t want you to revolt, they don’t want you to stand out and do those things.
 That’s not Asian per se.
 And that’s not fucking Confucian, definitely not.
 I just wanted to make this clear.
 You are not betraying your society or your values… here’s the deal, every guy who says Confucius values, they’ve never read a fucking word of Confucius.